simonzhang00/ripser-plusplus/python/README.md

 ## How do the Python Bindings Work?

 You will still need all of the dependencies of Ripser++ in order to build the necessary binaries.
 There is a CMakeLists.txt file in the ripser-plusplus/python/ folder that will create a Makefile that builds a shared object file: ripser-plusplus/python/bin/lipyripser++.so from ripser++.cu. lipyripser++.so is loaded through the ctypes foreign function library of Python.
 Ripser++ is then accessed through the ripser_plusplus_python package with an API of one function called ```run(-,-)``` to be called by your own custom Python script.
 The PYTHONPATH environment variable must be set to allow the ripser_plusplus_python package to be imported from your Python scripts.
-Otherwise, if you have enough privileges on your system, you can ```pip3 install .``` in the ripser-plusplus/python/ directory.
+Otherwise, you can ```pip3 install . --user``` in the ripser-plusplus/python/ directory.

 ## Installation